 Interestingly, I then completely turned away from art when I moved to London, but whatever profession I delved in the coming years be it the Fitness industry as a tutor/assessor or Hypnotherapy/Soul reading; I always allowed my creativity to express itself.

 It was only a few years ago when I started to invest more time in art again that I realised even these years without art had a positive effect and helped me see things differently and create in a different way.

 My love for sports and movement inspires my use of big strokes and dynamic hand movements whilst I am working on the abstract base layer.
-My interest in working with the unconscious mind and Hypnotherapy shows up in my intuitive subject choice and the messages conveyed and my representational style.
+My interest in working with the unconscious mind and Hypnotherapy shows up in my intuitive subject choice and the messages conveyed.

 I believe that by connecting with nature we can connect to our roots, our deepest parts, our true selves.
 Passing the superficial, logical and rational conscious mind, we are able to reach down to our Unconscious mind where we are able to find the answers to our questions, find our balance and harmony.

 Visiting the extremes, spontaneous and planned, concrete and abstract, using a mixture of random, organic lines and carefully detailed deliberate shapes I am aiming for an aesthetically pleasing balance that will satisfy both the conscious and the unconscious mind, left and right brain, mind and heart.

-I mostly use acrylics on canvas with different gels and mediums for extra texture.
+I mostly use acrylics on wooden board or canvas board with different gels and mediums for extra texture.
 I love having texture on my paintings, as it reminds me that we have many layers to our personalities and we are evolving through different stages of human development as we progress through life.
 I feel that using texture brings a painting to life giving multiple layers and progressive stages to it.
 In my recent series I`ve been using metal leaves, which gives my painting radiance and shine, similarly to how we can brighten our lives when working through our repressed emotions or shadow side.
 The use of metal leaf is also an influence from my studies at the enamel jewellery college where I fell in love with working with metal.